bmezaris/L-CAM/README.md

 cd scripts
 sh ResNet50_AD_IC.sh
 ~~~
-Before running any of the .sh files, again set the img_dir, snapshot_dir and arch parameters inside the .sh file.
+Before running any of the .sh files, again set the img_dir, snapshot_dir, arch and percentage parameters inside the .sh file.

 ## Evaluation of the other methods
 - To evaluate the methods that are used for comparison with L-CAM-Fm and L-CAM-Img, run the commands below to calculate Increase in Confidence (IC) and Average Drop (AD):